mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 You need to be a relatively strong engineer before you can start thinking about becoming a tech lead.
 You don’t have to be the strongest engineer on the team but you should be reasonably strong.

 What does it mean to be a “strong” engineer?
 You give timely and useful feedback on code review.
 You deliver features quickly and with few bugs.
 Your code is maintainable, usually passes code review easily.
 You solve some of the more difficult problems on your team.
 You are willing step up and do the boring work no one wants to do.
+You make improvements that make work easier for others.
 You take pride in cleaning up and deleting code, and know that the best bug-free code is no code at all.
 You can work with others effectively.
 You can communicate with people inside and outside the team.

 In terms of situational leadership, you should be operating at S4.
 This is why your manager wants you to be the tech lead so they can delegate a project to you.
 They want to have the confidence that under your leadership the project will ship.
 The manager should support you of course, especially when this is your first time leading a project.